IanDCarroll/ScrumBucket/Sprint_Retrospective.md

 ***

 ***
+__Sprint:__ 4
+ - __Overall impressions of the sprint:__ I got a lot done, none of which was a thing I planned for.
+ - __What went well?__ Considering how much happened, a lot of really important developments towards my overall goals.
+ - __What didn't go well?__ None of my stated goals got done.
+  - __Why?__ They were too big.
+  - __Why?__ I let someone else pick them.
+  - __Why?__ Because I didn't maintain my boundaries.
+  - __Why?__ Because I wanted to be liked.
+  - __Why?__ Because I secretly fear that I'm not good enough.
+ - __What actions will you take next sprint to make it better?__ Take some time to tell validate yourself.
+Take a break from your diet.
+Treat yourself well this weekend.
+Everyone else thinks you're fantastic.
+But it doesn't matter one bit to you if you don't think that about yourself.
+Treat yourself like a star performer.
+Then manage your boundaries.
+You are the PO, not your mentor, not your customers, not your clients, not your company.
+***

+***
 __Sprint:__ 3
  - __Overall impressions of the sprint:__ I did well, but I've still got a sleep issue
  - __What went well?__ In addition to doing the meetup, I also snuck an extra story in about the Raspberry Pi SenseHat.
 Expanded the amount of sleep I'm getting 6:35